Odolanów

-Odolanów (/de/; Adelnau) is a town in Ostrów County, in the Greater Poland Voivodeship, in south-central Poland, about 10 km south-west from Ostrów Wielkopolski, with over 5,000 inhabitants.
+Odolanów is a town in Ostrów County, in the Greater Poland Voivodeship, in south-central Poland, about 10 km south-west from Ostrów Wielkopolski, with over 5,000 inhabitants.

 History

 The first written document that mentions Odolanów dates back to 1301, when it was part of the fragmented Piast-ruled Kingdom of Poland and the location hosted a castle on the border between Greater Poland and Silesia.
 A settlement arose next to the castle, which acquired town rights in 1403 from King Władysław II Jagiełło.
 It was a royal town of the Polish Crown, administratively located in the Kalisz County in the Kalisz Voivodeship in the Greater Poland Province.

 In 1629 on the east side of the town king Sigismund III Vasa founded the New Town also called Konstancja (after the king's second wife).
 Nowadays it is a part of Odolanów named Górka.
 At the end of the 17th century there were 18 shoemakers, 8 tailors, 3 millers, 3 tradesmen and 9 other craftsmen in the town.
 The majority of the population were tilthing and breeding cattle.

 Until 1793, the town and surrounding villages belonged to princes, kings, or noblemen.
 Monarchs granted land to various rich feudals as fief or land tenancy.

 In 1793 Odolanów was annexed by Prussia in the Second Partition of Poland.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, and then in 1815 it was reannexed by Prussia.

 The citizens took part in the Greater Poland uprising (1848) during the Spring of Nations, fighting against better armed Prussians in the battle of Odolanów on 21 April 1848.
 They also supported the Polish January Uprising of 1863, delivering weapons and clothes to the insurgents.